-The Board of Control for Cricket in India (BCCI), in the IPL 2022, played a gamble to increase the number of teams participating in the tournament.
-Making an eight teams affair into ten and the move has invariably panned out quite immaculate.
-The quality of cricket along with standards has not been compromised even a single inch which has been the biggest positive of this season.
+The Board of Control for Cricket in India (BCCI), in the IPL 2022, played a gamble to increase the number of teams participating in the tournament. making an eight-team affair into a ten-team affair, and the move has invariably panned out quite immaculate.
+The quality of cricket and standards have not been compromised even a single inch, which has been the biggest positive of this season.

-This season saw an unlikely sight where the perennial champions like Chennai Super Kings (CSK) and Mumbai Indians (MI) struggled often to taste a victory.
-While CSK ended in the penultimate position, MI closed down their IPL 2022 at the bottom of the points table.
+This season saw an unlikely sight where the perennial champions like the Chennai Super Kings (CSK) and Mumbai Indians (MI) struggled often to taste victory.
+While CSK ended in the penultimate position, MI closed out IPL 2022 at the bottom of the points table.

 Meanwhile, the foundation for a strong and entertaining season was built right at the auction table, which was held on February 12 and 13 in Bangaluru.

 To name a few stats of the player auction 2022, Ishan Kishan became the costliest pick of the season after he bagged a hefty contract of INR 15.25 crores from Mumbai Indians.
 Deepak Chahar became the most expensive pacer as he was bought back by CSK for INR 14 crores.

 Nevertheless, the contracts will be renewed in the next season as the player auctions will be held once again.
 Although IPL 2023 auction won’t be as big as IPL 2022, it would certainly be exciting for the fans.